nonnoxer/CEP_final_project_NatanaelAkshay/README.md

 * Able to assign invalid submissions to random available LJ

 ## Getting Started

+Download lj_allocation.py for usage.
+Download venuesExample.csv and chociesExample.csv if you need a reference for the required input file formats.

 ### Prerequisites

 In order to run this program, you will need to have [Python 3](https://www.python.org/downloads/) installed as this program runs using Python 3.